Bomb (tank): Turret and armament

 The turret is drawing number D 50878, serial number 303, cast by Continental-Wheeling, the heat treatment lot not visible, and several original tie-down loops are present.
-The 75 mm gun was likely produced by GM Oldsmobile Division.
-It is mounted on an early-pattern rotator M34 gun mount.
-Several features are notable including the gun shield lifting rings are positioned close to rotor shield.
+The 75 mm gun is mounted on an early-pattern rotator M34 gun mount.
 Bomb does not have the later M34A1 with characteristic ears on the sides of the barrel.
 The gun-mount bolts are exposed, not protected behind the outer edges of mount.
 It is the so-called low turret bustle.
 There is a pistol port and door on the left side of turret.
 The crew commander's hatch has the low-profile split hatch cupola.
 The external fittings on the hatch are missing, including any hatch lock mechanisms.
 The .50-calibre Browning anti-aircraft mount is damaged.
-Since two crew members were wounded and evacuated in June 1944 when an enemy shell impacted the anti-aircraft machine gun, it is an unanswered question whether the mount was ever returned to original condition.
 This model turret did not have a loader's hatch.
-The single roof vent is located central and forward.
 The gunner's vane sight is present, but no spot light base or periscope sight remain.
-The typical high-mounted turret lifting eyes are located around the sides.